 After the emperor selects Panhu for the mission and promises an imperial princess as his wife if he succeeds, Panhu sets off for the enemy court.
 After several days being wined and dined by King Gao, Panhu finds the opportune moment to kill the enemy, literally biting off his head and fleeing back to Emperor Ping.
 Panhu then gets the prize of marrying the emperor’s daughter and he is eventually canonized as “King Pan” (panwang盤王).
-The royal couple settle down in a mountainous area where they raise six boys and six girls and Emperor Ping bestows on each child a surname, thus, the origin of the 12 Yao (at least Iu Mien) surname groups.
+The royal couple settle down in a mountainous area where they raise six boys and six girls.
+Emperor Ping bestows on each child a surname, thus, the origin of the 12 Yao (at least Iu Mien) surname groups.
 Not only does this mythic account of Yao origins employ imperial jargon, but it is embedded in a document that looks exactly like an imperial edict and that is known by names that refer specifically to the imperial practice of issuing edicts.

-The importance of edicts is even more pronounced in a song of the She nationality, entitled “The Song of Ancestral Origins” (zuyuan ge祖源歌), which is mostly similar to what is described in standard versions of the Yao charter and She charts, but with minor differences and some added details.
+The importance of edicts is even more pronounced in a song of the She nationality, entitled “The Song of Ancestral Origins” (zuyuan ge祖源歌).
+Though mostly similar to what is described in standard versions of the Yao charter and She charts, the song has minor differences and some added details.
 The emperor in the She song is none other than Gao Xin高辛, the great grandson of the Yellow Emperor and one of the five legendary sovereigns in traditional Chinese historiography.
 As I will discuss below, Gao Xin is also the emperor in early versions of the Panhu narrative that appear in Fan Ye’s 范曄 (398-445) Official History of the Later Han (Houhanshu後漢書) and Gan Bao’s干寶 (315-336) Records of an Inquest into the Spirit Realm (Soushenji搜神記).

 The first use of the Sacred Edict in the song comes at the end of the fourth stanza when Panhu receives his name from the emperor.
 Soon after Panhu is born miraculously (jiangsheng降生) as a dragon dog, an anomalous creature with auspicious signs and markings, the emperor names him through the imperial act of producing an edict (shengzhi聖旨).
 This act of naming (ming命) has ramifications beyond Panhu’s name; it is also the mandate (ming) that the emperor bestows on him, a mandate revealed further in the next stanza, which sets the stage for Panhu’s important deed that ensures the future of his descendants, the She or Yao people.
-Stanza five describes how Panhu was raised in the military barracks (bingyingfang兵營房) and that after growing to be extremely tall in one year, he would go out on patrol regularly, traveling by foot.
-This description about how Panhu became such a capable soldier (benling qiang本領強) is absent in the Yao charters.
+Stanza Five describes how Panhu was raised in the military barracks (bingyingfang兵營房) and that after growing to be extremely tall in one year, he would go out on patrol regularly, traveling by foot.
+This description about how Panhu became such a capable (benling qiang本領強) soldier is absent in the Yao charters.

 As in every other telling of the Panhu narrative, the She song envisions an enemy king, in this version simply known as the “Barbarian King” (fanwang番王), who invades Gao Xin’s territory.
 In response, in the eighth stanza, the emperor sends out word using an edict to summon a military force opposing the army of the “Barbarian King”: “Emperor Gao Xin issued the Sacred Edict/The imperial placard was posted in public so the masses were aware.”